-Recently, a triaxial Schwarzwald model that numerically represents the DF of tracer by superposition of stellar orbits has been applied to the Milky Way halo, which indicates a triaxial, nearly prolate halo with a large tilt angle \citep{Dillamore2025arXiv251000095D}.
+Recently, a triaxial Schwarzwald model that numerically represents the DF of tracers by superposition of stellar orbits has been applied to the Milky Way halo, indicating a triaxial, nearly prolate halo with a large tilt angle \citep{Dillamore2025arXiv251000095D}.
 Nevertheless, there exists a strong degeneracy between the axis ratios of the DM halo and the tilt angle.
 This model was mainly constrained by the shape of a tilted stellar halo \citep{Han2022AJ....164..249H} associated with the Gaia-Sausage-Enceladus (GSE) \citep{Helmi2018Natur.563...85H, Belokurov2018MNRAS.478..611B}.